clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 Using clj-async-profiler in production is not much different from using it locally, except you have to set up a couple of things upfront.
-First of all, make sure that the capturing perf events is allowed for non-root users (since you will most probably run your service on Linux):
+First of all, make sure that capturing perf events is allowed for non-root users (since you will most probably run your service on Linux):

 ```sh
 sudo sysctl -w kernel.perf_event_paranoid=1